scavengersecurity/blog/_posts/2023-02-12-lactf-queue/2023-02-12-lactf-queue.md

 author: ikerl
 ---

-queue up! is a web challenge in LaCTF 2023 that ended with XX solves.
+queue up! is a web challenge in LaCTF 2023 that ended with 34 solves.
 The goal is to retrieve a flag that is sent by a web application when the queue goes down and the timer reaches zero.
 However, with over 20,000 users waiting for the flag, the estimated time to win is about 80+ days (with only one flag being sent every 5 minutes).

 ```
 I've put the flag on a web server, but due to high load, I've had to put a virtual queue in front of it.
 Just wait your turn patiently, ok?
 You'll get the flag eventually.